-Alright, I’m back again with another DIY gift idea for your friends and family.
-Just yesterday, I posted these Buttery Soft Jam Thumbprint Cookies and today I’m presenting, these Cranberry-Oatmeal Chocolate Chip Cookies in a Jar!
-It may be a tongue twister of a title, but they are so easy to make & ridiculously delicious!
+I'm back again with another DIY gift idea for your friends and family.
+Just yesterday, I posted these Buttery Soft Jam Thumbprint Cookies, and today I'm presenting these Cranberry-Oatmeal Chocolate Chip Cookies in a Jar!
+It may be a tongue-twister of a title, but they are so easy to make and ridiculously delicious!

-With the holidays just around the corner, finding the perfect gifts for everyone on your list can become overwhelming & stressful.
-You’ll be asking yourself “will they like it?“, “will they use it?“, “can I afford this?” and that can take the joy right out of gift-giving season.
+With the holidays just around the corner, finding the perfect gifts for everyone on your list can become overwhelming and stressful.
+You'll be asking yourself "Will they like it?", "Will they use it?", "Can I afford this?" and that can take the joy right out of the gift-giving season.
 Not to mention the ginormous crowd of people at the store on the same mission.
 Bah humbug!

-For the holiday time, I enjoy giving handmade items and my friends & family look forward to them every year.
-They are unique, fun and bring tons of smiles.
-This year I’ll be handing out these Snowmen Meringue Cookies, my super hydrating Body Butter and this Pumpkin Spice Latte Sugar Scrub and of course these gorgeous & tasty, Cranberry-Oatmeal Chocolate Chip Cookies in a Jar.
+For the holiday time, I enjoy giving handmade items and my friends and family look forward to them every year.
+They are unique, and fun, and bring tons of smiles.
+This year I’ll be handing out these Snowmen Meringue Cookies, my Vegan Chocolate Crinkle Cookies, and of course these gorgeous and tasty, Cranberry-Oatmeal Chocolate Chip Cookies in a Jar.

 Why is DIY the way to go?